paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 (1) **Definition.—** — For purposes of this subsection, the term “high intensity motorbus” means public transportation that is provided on a facility with access for other high-occupancy vehicles.

-(2) **Apportionment.—** — Of the amount authorized or made available under section 5338(a)(2)(I), 2.85 percent shall be apportioned to urbanized areas for high intensity motorbus state of good repair in accordance with this subsection.
+(2) **Apportionment.—** — Of the amount authorized or made available under section 5338(a)(2)(K), 2.85 percent shall be apportioned to urbanized areas for high intensity motorbus vehicle state of good repair in accordance with this subsection.

 (3) **Vehicle revenue miles and directional route miles.—**